AndrusAsumets/supershy-client/README.md

  -> Click to show.
  -> Click to copy.

+VULTR_API_KEY=
+ -> Open ttps://my.vultr.com/settings/#settingsapi
+ -> Click Allow all IPv4.
+ -> Click Allow all IPv6.
+ -> Click to copy the API Key.

-The client will expect an API_KEY from at least one of the VPS providers, but it will pick a random one if both keys were set.
+The client will expect an API_KEY from at least one of the VPS providers, but it will pick a random one if multiple were set.

 CLOUDFLARE_ACCOUNT_ID=
  -> Open https://dash.cloudflare.com